LeakyAbstractions/blog/quotes/_posts/2011-02-14-cause-and-solution.md

   - software
   - errors
   - users
-  - criticism
 quote:
   author: null
 ---

-I'm a programmer.
+I’m a programmer.
 People seem to think I can fix their computer problems.
 I guess they never wonder where those problems came from.